desec-io/desec-stack/README.md

        git clone git@github.com:desec-io/desec-stack.git

 1. **Obtain Domain Names.** To run desec-stack, this guide uses a subdomain of dedyn.io provided by desec.io.
-    Install the httpie software, `sudo apt install httpie` to run the following commands.

     1. Register a deSEC user account.

-           http POST https://desec.io/api/v1/auth/users/ email:='"you@example.com"' password:='"secret"'
-           http POST https://desec.io/api/v1/auth/token/login/ email:='"you@example.com"' password:='"secret"'

-        The deSEC API will reply with an authentication token to the second request, similar to

-           {
-               "auth_token": "i-T3b1h_OI-H9ab8tRS98stGtURe"
-           }

-        Setup a shell variable that holds the authentication token for future use:

-           TOKEN=i-T3b1h_OI-H9ab8tRS98stGtURe

-        Check your email and follow the instructions for completing the registration.
+Check out the instructions in our [documentation](https://desec.readthedocs.io/), in particular the [Quickstart](https://desec.readthedocs.io/en/latest/quickstart.html) section.

     2. Register a dedyn.io subdomain to run your desec-stack on it and set up the IP addresses.
         For this guide, we assume `example.dedyn.io`.
 Register it with: